jmatis/mtail/helm-charts/mtail/README.md

-this is an initial release of mtail helm chart it has a lot of hardcoded stuff and you have to provide your own docker container built for example with following dockerfile:
+this is an initial release of mtail helm chart it has a lot of hardcoded stuff and you have to provide your own container built for example with following dockerfile:

 ```
 ARG debian_ver=11